“Every man has a wish” Yogi Bhajan

 (via Ram Anand)

-Today: Repair the damage done – from the I Ching
+Today: Great power comes from your inner worth – from the I Ching

 Read the text from Richard Wilhelm's translation of the I Ching